anguelesperanza/controller-to-kbm/README.md

 MacOS: Don't own a Mac

 Linux/Unix: It would be complicated to handle input across Wayland and Xlib (at least) as I do swap between the two every so often.
+Upon finishing the windows version, but before v1.0.0-release, I want to look into this and see how doable it is.

 ## Tested Games
 | Name         | Settings                                                                            |